JJConsulting/JJMasterData/doc/Documentation/articles/expressions.md

 <h1>Expressions<small> Any fields and actions supports expressions</small></h1>

 ## What is a expression?
-Expression is a simple way to return a dynamic value.
+Expression is a simple way to return a dynamic value from a string.

 ## How it works?

-Expressions can return a boolean or a value at runtime<br>
+Expressions can return a boolean or a object value at runtime<br>
 Example: <br>

 "val:1" Return true.